R-9 Desna: Deployment

-The initial design called for a mobile surface-launched system, but a changing Cold War situation saw a silo-based R-9 developed in tandem with the ground-based system.
+The initial design called for a mobile surface-launched system, but more accurate ground-attack systems capable of defeating mobile launchers saw a silo-based R-9 developed in tandem with the ground-based system.
 The ground-based system, however, never achieved the hoped-for mobility of the initial design parameters.
 In total, three launch sites were constructed, but only two were used.
 "Desna-V" (Десна-В, named for a river in Russia/Ukraine), the silo launch area, consisted of three underground silos with the ability to launch the R-9 within 20 minutes, and the ability to store the missile in an unfueled ready condition for one year.
 "Valley", the first of two above-ground launch sites, was mostly automated and could fire the R-9 within 20 minutes as well, and repeat the process within two and a half hours.
 The final launch site, "Desna-N" (Десна-Н), was also an above-ground site, but was never stocked with R-9s as the site was not automated and needed at least two hours to launch a single missile.

 In 1971 the above-ground R-9 launch sites were decommissioned, and by 1976 all R-9 missiles had been decommissioned.